vrandall66/front-end-submissions-public/1811/mod-2/gametime/mason-jessica.md

 ### User Interface

-* [x] Proficient - The application has many strong pages/interactions, but a few holes in lesser-used functionality.
 * [x] Exceptional -  Meets all expectations for `Proficient`.
 In addition, the application is pleasant, logical, and easy to use.
 There are no holes in functionality and the application stands on its own to be used by the instructor _without_ guidance from the developer.

 ### Testing